badjelix/single-machine-scheduling/README.md

 > Hard Clauses

-* A fragment of a task can only be processed during the processing interval of its task (after the release and before the deadline).
+* A fragment of a task can only be processed during the processing interval of its task.
+In that way, a variable K(i,j,t) will only exist when t has a value between the task's release and deadline.

+* Fragments must be processed in order.

+* If a fragment j of task i starts its execution at a given timestep t, it will be executed until it is completed and won't be executed any more after that (K(i, j, x) will be 1 for every t <= x < t + processsing_time(i, j) and will be 0 from then on).

+* Only one fragment can be executing at any timestep t.
+This was encoded as a cardinality constraint using bitwise encoding.

+* A task is completed if its last fragment is completed

+* A task can only start processing if all of its dependencies are all completed.

+> Soft Clauses

+* Execute as many tasks i as possible (T(i) for every task i)

 ## Installation